DahliaTheCoder/MyDaliChallenges/README.md

   Due to limited time and skills at the moment, I opted to build a basic website like this because I didn't have enough time to create a more advanced and better website.

+  On that note, I also wanted to share that I started pursuing my major, computer sciences modified with engineering sciences, last term (W22).
+Consequently, I haven't had enough time and most importantly enough skills to work on extra curricular projects that I can submit as part of my application to DALI.
+That is why I decided to submit two of the projects that I have worked on as part of my CS10 assignments this term.